 New colocation centers are being built all over Minneapolis and the surrounding area.
 When it comes to new builds, the physical size of the building has a critical impact on construction costs.
 More racks require greater distribution of power, which is also expensive.

-Choosing high-density servers enable colocation center managers to use a smaller building with fewer racks and rack power configurations while at the same time offering hosting services to a high customer volume.
+Choosing high-density servers enables colocation center managers to use a smaller building with fewer racks and rack power configurations while at the same time offering hosting services to a high customer volume.
 Other costs that are dependent on building size also go down, such as overhead lighting and cable length, eliminating the need to pass higher expenses on to customers.

 Operating Cost Benefits

 High-density data centers have the power and cooling capability of over 12kW per equipment rack, as opposed to the lower-density average of 4-6kW.
-The more storage, network and computing services that can be delivered per rack area cost, the better it is for customer prices and the environment.
+The more storage, network, and computing services that can be delivered per rack area cost, the better it is for customer prices and the environment.

-High-density is not just for new-build colocation centers.
+High density is not just for new-build colocation centers.
 Existing buildings can supplement their CRAC (computer room air conditioning) units with high-density cooling modules, creating a mixed-density environment that can still lower costs.